kleinfreund/kleinfreund.de/en/_posts/2014-08-09-jekyll-multilingual.md

 permalink: /:categories/:year/:month/:title
 ```

-<div class="block-note">With the exception of <code>permalink: pretty</code> these settings apply to posts only.
-Permalinks need to be explicitly set for pages.</div>
+<p class="block-note">With the exception of <code>permalink: pretty</code> these settings apply to posts only.
+Permalinks need to be explicitly set for pages.</p>

 ## Set the Language